carmenBen/cs124/docs/design.md

 We asked three separate users to click through our webpages and talk through their thinking as they were doing so out loud.
 We found that using a pencil icon as our modify button was confusing to some of our users.
 We decided to change our button to feature the text "modify" instead.

 We asked three separate users to click through our webpages and talk through their thinking as they were doing so out loud.
 We found that they occasionally clicked add and modify tasks without meaning to, so we added in the option to cancel these operations.
 We also found that they preferred a dropdown for selecting what to sort by, as well as priority, since it gave them their options clearly and quickly.
 We found that they didn't want to sort in a descending order and much preferred to sort ascending, so we decided to keep ascending as their only option to simplify the app.

+We asked three separate users to click through our webpages and talk through their thinking as they were doing so out loud.
+We found that they didn't want to scroll in landscape view so we implemented responsive design.
+We also found that they found it intuitive to have the delete list and add list buttons right next to the list dropdown as icons rather than spelled out.

 # Final design
 ## In an empty list, create an item named "Buy new John Grisham book"